The Hourglass Nebula, also known as the Engraved Hourglass Nebula or MyCn18, is a young planetary nebula in Musca constellation.

 It is the top part of the nebula that is tilted toward Earth.
 The shape of the Hourglass Nebula’s inner ‘eye’ is not fully understood, but the hourglass shape is believed to be the result of the expansion of a fast stellar wind within the nebula’s expanding cloud, which is denser at the equator than at the poles.

 The structure of the nebula may be explained by the presence of an unseen companion star and the star’s gravitational effect.
-Ring 1 could have been formed if the central star had been close to the theorized companion and if the mass transfer to the companion’s surface had caused an explosion resulting in an expanding shell of material forming the ring.
+Ring 1 could have been formed if the central star had been close to the theorized companion and if the mass transfer to the companion’s surface had caused a burst resulting in an expanding shell of material forming the ring.

 The bright elliptical ring in the centre of the Hourglass Nebula appears as an equatorially dense region at first sight, but is really a potato-shaped structure with a significantly different symmetry axis from that of the larger nebula.